cdlib/eschol-ui/README.md

 There are two types of images in the UI library: those for icons and those for content.

-Icons are small SVG images that are part of the UI design.
+Icons are small SVG background images that are part of the UI design.
 They originate in the images folder and are injected into the main stylesheet during the development or build processes - they are not outputted as separate images.
 These image filenames are prepended by **icon_**.

-Content images are mostly placeholder images that highlight where images from the live eScholarship website will reside.
-These include logos, banners, and sample images, such as journal covers.
+Content images are mostly placeholder images that highlight where images from the live eScholarship website will exist.
+These include logos, banners, and sample images, including journal covers.
 They are not stored in the repo but on a static assets directory hosted by eScholarship.
-Content images refer to this eScholarship directory path via a JavaScript or Sass variable.
+The remote path to these images is set via a JavaScript and Sass variable.

 ### Components

 Components make up the largest group of UI pieces in the library.
 Each component is  distinct.
-They are not usually related to each other, except in a few cases where there is a React parent/child relationship.
+They are not related to each other, except in a few cases where there is a React parent/child relationship.
 Changes to one component should not affect another.
 Except in rare cases, they are not mixed together.

-Component files are usually imported directy into layouts or a component's entire content is copied into them.
+Component files are usually imported directy into layouts or a component's entire HTML is copied into them with sample content.

-Component files are named in Pascal case, starting with the component name, and ending with "Comp".
+Component files are named in Pascal case, starting with the component name, and ending with "Comp", as in: **SubHeaderComp.jsx**

 For example, see the [Well Component](https://github.com/cdlib/eschol-ui/blob/master/app/jsx/components/WellComp.jsx).

 ### Display

 The display folder contains files that each import a single component or object for rendering on a single page within the UI library, for reference.
 Occasionally, sample content is included for highlighting the proof of concept.
 These files are not included in the build process.

-Display files are named in Pascal case, starting with the display name, and ending with "Disp".
+Display files are named in Pascal case, starting with the display name, and ending with "Disp", as in **SubHeaderDisp.jsx**

 For example, see the [Checkbox Display](https://github.com/cdlib/eschol-ui/blob/master/app/jsx/display/CheckboxDisp.jsx).

 ### Layouts

 Layout files each render a single page that include many ojects, components, and sample content.

+Unlike components and objects, they do not have a corresponding **scss** file.

-Layout files are named in Pascal case, starting with the layout name, and ending with "Layout".
+Layout files are named in Pascal case, starting with the layout name, and ending with "Layout", as in **CampusLayout.jsx**.

 For example, see the [Home Layout](https://github.com/cdlib/eschol-ui/blob/master/app/jsx/layouts/HomeLayout.jsx).

 ### Objects

 Objects are generally smaller pieces of the UI compared to components.
 Unlike components, they usually have more than one version within them.
 Because of this, object files are usually not imported directly into layouts; only the specific versions within the object file are used by copying the HTML and extending the styles using [Sass Placeholders](https://github.com/cdlib/eschol-ui#sass-placeholders).

-Object files are named in Pascal case, starting with the object name, and ending with "Obj".
+Object files are named in Pascal case, starting with the object name, and ending with "Obj", as in **ButtonObj.jsx**.

 For example, see the [Text Link Object](https://github.com/cdlib/eschol-ui/blob/master/app/jsx/objects/TextlinkObj.jsx).

 ### Styles

-Sass files within the scss folder contain all project CSS.
+Sass files within the **scss/** folder contain all project CSS.
 They include:

 * **\_component.scss** or **\_object.scss** where the filename is named according to the component or object.
 There is only one component/object Sass file for each component/object.
 Note that there are no Sass files for layout files.